ralfz123/browser-technologies-2021/README.md

 ### Enhancements
 #### 1. FileReader API
 With the FileReader API, you can preview the uploaded file.
 In my case, you can preview the uploaded photo.
-That's an very enhanced way to the user of presenting the uploaded image.
-But when there is nog JS available, this feature will be turned off and replaced by the default `type=file`.
+That's an very enhanced way to the user of presenting the uploaded photo.
+But when there is no JS available, this feature will be turned off and the default `type=file` content will be presented.
 When the file is uploaded, you can see the uploaded file as well in string; the filename will be shown.

 **Resources**
 - https://developer.mozilla.org/en-US/docs/Web/API/FileReader